AnyBody-Research-Group/AnyPyTools/docs/paper/paper.md

 modeling system is essentially an IDE/compiler for scripting single multibody musculoskeletal models in the AnyScript modeling language.

-The AnyPyTools Python package enables batch processing, parallization of model simulations, model sensitivity studies, and parameter studies, using either Monte-Carlo (random sampling) or Latin hypercube sampling.
+The AnyPyTools Python package enables batch processing, parallelization of model simulations, model sensitivity studies, and parameter studies, using either Monte-Carlo (random sampling) or Latin hypercube sampling.
 It makes reproducible research much easier and replaces the tedious process of manually automating the